GroupDebate: Enhancing the Efficiency of Multi-Agent Debate Using Group Discussion: Methodology

 \subsection{GroupDebate}

-We have $M$ agents $A=\{A_i | i=1,2,\cdots,M\}$, which can be randomly divided into $N$ groups $G=\{G_j|j=1,2,\cdots,N\}$, with average K agents in each group.
+The GroupDebate framework orchestrates collaborative reasoning among M LLM-based agents, denoted as $A=\{A_i | i=1,2,\cdots,M\}$, which can be randomly divided into $N$ groups $G=\{G_j|j=1,2,\cdots,N\}$, with average K agents in each group.
 The GroupDebate splits the total debate rounds into $S$ stages, with each stage encompassing $R$ rounds.
 Thus, the total number of rounds $T$ can be calculated as $T=S\times R$.
-For the $s$-th stage's $r$-th round, GroupDebate selects one of the following processes: \begin{enumerate} \item[(1)] \textbf{Initial Thinking.} If $s=1$ and $r=1$ (i.e., the first stage's first round), we input the initial question prompt $Q$ to each agent. \item[(2)] \textbf{Inta-group Debate.} If $r>1$, we utilize the outputs from other agents within the same group as the input for each agent. \item[(3)] \textbf{Inter-group Debate.} If $s>1$ and $r=1$, we merge the outputs from the last round in each group into a summary and input the summaries from other groups to each agent. \end{enumerate}
+This hierarchical design enables efficient exploration of solution spaces through alternating phases of localized refinement (intra-group) and global synthesis (inter-group).
+For the $s$-th stage's $r$-th round, GroupDebate selects one of the following processes: \begin{enumerate} \item[(1)] \textbf{Initial Thinking.} If $s=1$ and $r=1$ (i.e., the first stage's first round), we input the initial question prompt $Q$ to each agent. \item[(2)] \textbf{Intra-group Debate.} If $r>1$, we utilize the outputs from other agents within the same group as the input for each agent. \item[(3)] \textbf{Inter-group Debate.} If $s>1$ and $r=1$, we merge the outputs from the last round of each group into a summary and input the summaries from other groups to each agent. \end{enumerate}

-Meanwhile, inspired by \cite{sun2023corex}, we summary the responses from other groups and restrict each agent to receive the latest summary from the previous stage in the inter-group debate.
+Meanwhile, inspired by \cite{sun2023corex}, we summarize the responses from other groups and restrict each agent to receive the latest summary from the previous stage in the inter-group debate.
 After the $S$-th stage's $R$-th round, all agents vote, and the ultimate result is determined by the majority selection.
 The detailed GroupDebate process can be found in Appendix \ref{appendix:gd-al}.
 The Figure \ref{fig4} illustrates an example of GroupDebate consisting of two stages and two groups.
 In the first stage, two agents in each group receive the initial question and exchange ideas within the group.
 In the second stage, agents share the summaries of their respective groups between groups and then discuss within their own groups again.